VajraM-dev/ABLTN.AI/README.md

 ```

 ## Future Work
-- Improving the quality of results.
-- Adding Web Search Agent
-- Adding Capability to Search Youtube Tutorials and Suggest Tips and Tricks.
 - Making it Deployment ready with FastAPI, Docker.
 - We are also planning to release the agent as paid service.
 - There are also plans to integrate the agent with Max For Live to make it easily accessible in Ableton.